Enlightenment (E17) on openSUSE-Raspberry Pi

 DISPLAYMANAGER_PASSWORD_LESS_LOGIN="yes"

-* Configuring the Window Manager
+* Configuring the Window Manager## Default: ""

 nano /etc/sysconfig/windowmanager